My shop

 • more functional than synthetic solutions,

-• more durable than mass-market goods.
+• more durable than mass-produced goods.

 This is not more wool.
 This is a different logic of the material.